LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 ### We will notify any affected account owners

-It is our policy to notify users about any pending requests regarding their accounts or repositories, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.
+It is our policy to notify users about any pending requests regarding their accounts or modules, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.
 Before disclosing user information, we will make a reasonable effort to notify any affected account owner(s) by sending a message to their verified email address providing them with a copy of the subpoena, court order or warrant so that they can have an opportunity to challenge the legal process if they wish.